lammps/lammps/doc/src/pair_granular.rst

 Restrictions
 """"""""""""

-All the granular pair styles are part of the GRANULAR package.
+This pair style is part of the GRANULAR package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

-These pair styles require that atoms store torque and angular velocity (omega) as defined by the :doc:`atom_style <atom_style>`.
-They also require a per-particle radius is stored.
-The *sphere* atom style does all of this.
+This pair style requires that atoms store per-particle radius, torque, and angular velocity (omega) as defined by the :doc:`atom_style sphere <atom_style>`.

 This pair style requires you to use the :doc:`comm_modify vel yes <comm_modify>` command so that velocities are stored by ghost atoms.

-These pair styles will not restart exactly when using the :doc:`read_restart <read_restart>` command, though they should provide statistically similar results.
-This is because the forces they compute depend on atom velocities.
+This pair style will not restart exactly when using the :doc:`read_restart <read_restart>` command, though it should provide statistically similar results.
+This is because the forces it computes depend on atom velocities and the atom velocities have been propagated half a timestep between the force computation and when the restart is written, due to using Velocity Verlet time integration.
 See the :doc:`read_restart <read_restart>` command for more details.

-Accumulated values for individual contacts are saved to to restart files but are not saved to data files.
-Therefore, forces may differ significantly when a system is reloaded using A :doc:`read_data <read_data>` command.
+Accumulated values for individual contacts are saved to restart files but are not saved to data files.
+Therefore, forces may differ significantly when a system is reloaded using the :doc:`read_data <read_data>` command.

 Related commands